bellangerq/quentin-bellanger/content/2019-03-19-custom-elements.md

 <subscribe-form required="true" name="email" label="Your email" placeholder="eg: john@doe.com"></subscribe-form>
 ```

-Styling a custom element doesn't require extra knowledge.
-In fact it only needs a standard tag selector in <abbr title="Cascading Style Sheet">CSS</abbr>: `subscribe-form {color: blue}`.
+So the cycle is complete: styling doesn't require extra knowledge.
+In fact, cutom elements can be targeted with a simple <abbr title="Cascading Style Sheet">CSS</abbr> tag selector: `subscribe-form {color: blue}`.

-To have a preview of what the code does, clone the [GitHub repository](https://github.com/bellangerq/subscribe-form) and open `index.html` in a browser ([see the browser support](https://caniuse.com/#feat=custom-elementsv1)).
+To have a preview of what the code does, simply clone the [GitHub repository](https://github.com/bellangerq/subscribe-form) and open `index.html` in a browser ([see the browser support](https://caniuse.com/#feat=custom-elementsv1)).

 ## Going further